Adam-Collier/portfolio-site/content/resources/workflow/index.md

 ## Window Management

 [Rectangle](https://rectangleapp.com/) - Spectacle but better - Moving to a widescreen monitor meant I needed to focus a lot more on my window management.
-It's pretty much Spectacle (RIP Spectacle) but better, written in Swift means it's super quick and you can tweak all of the shortcuts to your preferences.
+Being written in Swift means it's super quick and you can tweak all of the shortcuts to match your own preferences.

 ## Sharing files